 R. (2015, December 21).
 Alibaba names new head of anti-counterfeiting, IP unit.
 Retrieved February 08, 2016, from http://www.businessinsider.com/r-alibaba-names-new-head-of-anti-counterfeiting-ip-unit-2015-12

-The California Supreme Court ruled that individuals can sue over organic labeling.
-Was it a smart decision, or a foolhardy decree destined to birth concern troll cases?
+Californians can sue over organic labeling — so says the state’s highest court.
+Was it a smart decision, or a foolhardy decree destined to spawn concern troll cases?

 In the Past, Only Government Entities Could Sue Over Organic Labeling

 Back in the 1990s, the United States Department of Agriculture (USDA) established nationwide organic labeling standards.
 At the time, lawmakers limited claimant rights to government entities.
 In other words, health nuts (the annoying kind, not the good kind) couldn’t flood courts with frivolous food-related lawsuits.
 The reasoning?
 Officials felt that an open-ended claimant pool could jeopardize USDA organic standards and clog California courts.

 California’s Rule Change: SCOC Says Citizens May Be Able To Sue Over Organic Labeling

 At the end of 2015, the California Supreme Court handed down a unanimous – and somewhat surprising – ruling in Quesada vs. Herb Thyme Farms, a potential class action.
 The justices declared that private California residents can bring lawsuits against companies for slapping organic labels on non-organic products.

 “Intentionally marketing products as organic that have been grown conventionally undermines the assurances the USDA Organic label is intended to provide.
 [Private lawsuits go a long way in] reassuring consumers and enabling fair competition.”